Vida Cup Pros and Cons: Mostly Cons!

 - The price.
 It’s cheaper than many of the other period cups on the market today.

 - It’s manufactured in Germany.
+It is unclear however whether it’s the entire cup that’s manufactured in Germany, or just the silicone itself.
 However, it looks exactly like the cheap menstrual cups you can see on Alibaba made in China.

-- The Amazon rating of 4.6/5 is very good, but it perhaps shouldn’t be entirely trusted.
+- The Amazon rating of 4.3/5 is very good, but it perhaps shouldn’t be entirely trusted.
+Many reviews seem fake.

 Vida Cup Cons: